 Like it or not, remote work is here to stay.
 As the novelty wears thin for many, and with more people starting new jobs remotely, new challenges are presenting themselves.

-Related: Return to work survey 2020 – Discover what HR, Office Managers + business leaders had to say about their return to work strategy.
+Related: Return to work survey – Discover what HR, Office Managers + business leaders had to say about their return to work strategies.

 One of the main challenges facing team culture is relationship building in a virtual world.
 When we’re all in the same location, building relationships with colleagues is a lot easier.
 It’s easier to spark casual conversations, have lunch with others, and enjoy spontaneous office interactions.
 The relationships that colleagues have with one another directly impact company culture, morale, wellbeing, and the overall happiness and effectiveness of employees.
 So it cannot be ignored as the majority of us continue to work remotely.